hechinger/earlyedinteractive2024/README.md

 READ ME: Try the code out in preview mode.
 But, Preview mode isn't always a guarantee.
 If it's not working once published, remove the code from the story.

 TROUBLE SHOOT: Check for typos or missing symbols like < >.
 For example, it's important that there's a carrot before and after style so it's always <style>, and same goes for the script section at the end.
 Make sure nothing got cut off at the beginning or end: for example, the last thing in the code should be </script>.
-The </XXX> tells the code that a chunk is over.
+The </  X  > tells the code that a chunk is over.

 If it's still not working... alert Marina or whoever knows coding on staff.